 The best part is that this activity is beneficial for both parties.
 It’s like a tornado of good energy: giving and receiving supportive touch both feel amazing.
 Want to stave off isolation and stress?
 Hug someone you love, cuddle before bed, and hold hands walking down the street.
 Do you feel like a real-life super hero with super-human powers yet?

 Touch is intimacy, too.

 It turns out that a lot of what people want from sex is warm, intimate physical contact.
 Intimacy comes through both an emotional and physical connection.
 Intimate touch can happen outside of sexual intercourse.
-Nonsexual, caring physical touch—such as hand holding, sitting or lying “cuddled up,” back rubbing—has enormous health and wellness benefits.
+Nonsexual, caring physical touch—such as hand holding, sitting or lying “cuddled up,” back rubbing—seems to have enormous health and wellness benefits.

 Skin-to-skin contact in particular has been linked to a decrease in anxiety and depression, and increase self-esteem and confidence.[i]
 And it’s also OK when you would rather sit on the couch, sweatpants on, holding hands with your loved one.
 Remember, holding hands is a form of skin-to-skin contact.

 Here are three easy things you can do with a partner, loved one, and yourself to harness all the juicy goodness of touch.

 1. Sensual Touch with a Partner